soundio/music/README.md

 Contrary parallelism requires chords of at least four notes.
 If either array is less than length <code>4</code>, <code>contraryParallelism</code> returns 0.

+    // All four of these notes belong to a group that moves in parallel,
+    // with each group moving contrary to the other music.chromaticism([61, 65, 68, 70], [59, 63, 70, 72])  // 1